jakehofgard/jakehofgard.github.io/_pages/reading.md

 # 2025

+*[Reflected Brownian Motions in the KPZ Universality Class](https://link.springer.com/content/pdf/10.1007/978-3-319-49499-9.pdf)* by Spohn, Ferrari, and Weiss.

 *[A Mathematical Introduction to Electronic Structure Theory](https://math.berkeley.edu/~linlin/esbook/)* by Lin and Lu.

 *[Introduction to a Renormalisation Group Method](https://link.springer.com/book/10.1007/978-981-32-9593-3)* by Bauerschmidt, Brydges, and Slade.